 What is self-employed health insurance?

-Self-employed health insurance is health insurance for people who are self-employed.
+Self-employed health insurance is health insurance for self-employed people.
 Typically, self-employed individuals purchase health insurance privately or through the Marketplace.

 It’s the same type of health insurance people get from their employers.
-The only difference is self-employed individuals pay 100% of their health insurance premiums and can deduct this from their taxes at the end of the year.
+The only difference is self-employed individuals pay 100% of their health insurance premiums.
+They can deduct this from their taxes at the end of the year.